A/N: A huge thanks to TrisanaChandler13 for being a fantastic beta!

 "Of course," Ron said.
 "You're my best mate.
 I want you to be happy, even if it is with that Slytherin."

 Harry sighed.
 He wished this was real.
-He wished Draco did know about his feelings.
-He wished Draco felt the same way.
+He wished Draco did know about his feelings and he wished Draco felt the same way.
 But the last thing Harry had heard was Draco was seeing some bloke from Spain.

 "Why don't you invite him over to our flat for dinner?"
 Hermione suggested, giving Harry a smile.
 "I'd love the chance to give him another shot."